Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/cp-outage-handling.md

 {:.important}
 > We do not recommend using backup nodes to proxy traffic.
 The backup job enlarges the attack surface of a proxying DP and contributes significantly to the P99 delay.
 You need to know the risk if you want to deploy a node this way,
-{% if_version lte:3.5.x %}
-and a DP acting as a backup node cannot be provisioned with backup configurations.
-{% endif_version %}
-{% if_version gte:3.6.x %}
-and the DP needs to be at least `3.6.0.0` to be provisioned with backup configuration when it's configured as a backup node.
+{% if_version lte:3.5.x %} and a DP acting as a backup node cannot be provisioned with backup configurations.{% endif_version %}{% if_version gte:3.6.x %}and the DP needs to be at least `3.6.0.0` to be provisioned with backup configuration when it's configured as a backup node.
 Although a single backup node is sufficient for all deployments, you can also configure additional backup nodes.
 A leader election algorithm selects one node from the group of designated backup nodes to do the backup job.
 {% endif_version %}